siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 003 Continuity.md

 # 3. Continuity

-**Claim.** The relationship between density change and flux is not arbitrary.
-It is the continuity equation — the precise mathematical statement that energy is neither created nor destroyed locally during transport.
+**Claim.** The relationship between density and current is fixed by local conservation.
+Energy changes in a region only by crossing its boundary.
+The local statement is:

 $$
-\partial_t u + \nabla \cdot \mathbf{S} = 0.
+\partial_t u + \nabla \cdot \mathbf{J} = 0.
 $$

-Read left to right: if the density at a point increases, the divergence of the flux must be negative — meaning net flow is *into* that point.
-If density decreases, flow is *out*.
-Nothing appears or disappears without a corresponding flow accounting for it.
+If the density at a point increases, the divergence of $\mathbf{J}$ must be

-This equation is kinematic, not dynamic.
-It constrains *bookkeeping*, not motion.
-It does not say how $\mathbf{S}$ moves or what determines its direction.
-It only says that whatever $\mathbf{S}$ does, the books must balance.
+negative: more energy is flowing in than out.
+If the density decreases, the divergence is positive: more is leaving than entering.

-The continuity equation is therefore the minimal consistency requirement for any description of transport.
-Without it, redistribution is incoherent.
+This equation is accounting, not dynamics.
+It does not say how the current is generated or what determines its direction.
+It says only that any admissible transport must balance exactly.

-With it, we have a framework — but not yet a theory.
-We know that energy flows and that flows must balance.
-We do not yet know *how* flows are organized in space.
+Continuity is therefore the minimal consistency requirement for transport.
+It gives a closed bookkeeping rule, but not yet the spatial organization of the flow.

 ---